exceptionnotfound/exceptionnotfound/README.md

 ### Hello Dear Readers!

-I'm Matthew Jones, an 11+ year veteran software developer, blogger, and teacher.
+I'm Matthew Jones, an 11+ year experienced software developer, blogger, and teacher.
 I write the blog [Exception Not Found](https://exceptionnotfound.net/), where I explain programming concepts in simple terms and always include sample code.

 I've been blogging for 5+ years, mostly in the .NET and ASP.NET space.
 If you're interested in these kinds of things, check out my posts on [ASP.NET Core](https://exceptionnotfound.net/tag/aspnetcore/) and [C#](https://exceptionnotfound.net/tag/csharp/), or the [Categories page](https://exceptionnotfound.net/tags/) on my site.